Value is the defining topic in health care, but do we really know what patients consider valuable?

 When assessing the benefits side of the equation, we discovered that the top two drivers are what we call “Humanity” and “Peace of Mind.”
 Humanity is about how health care products and services create a personal connection to patients by treating them like individuals, understanding their needs, and being seen as an advocate for them.
 Peace of Mind is a perception that the health care product or service provides freedom from fear and anxiety, making patients feel safe and secure.
 When patients assess value, clinical outcomes are important, but they are a threshold expectation.
 Evoking an emotional benefit (Peace of Mind) and a personalized relationship (Humanity) is more likely to trigger a differentiated value proposition.

 The hierarchy we identified across the entire spectrum of health care sectors looks different depending on the individual sector, as well as individual therapeutic areas, products, service offerings and all other parts of the health care system that seek to demonstrate a patient-centric value proposition.
-The Health Value Quotient model is a framework for helping companies understand the value equation for their patients.
-How can Reservoir’s Health Value Quotient support your organization?
+The Health Patient Value Model is a framework for helping companies understand the value equation for their patients.
+How can Reservoir’s Patient Value Model supports your organization?
 Get in touch with me via email.